COGNIZANT DEVOTING $100 MILLION TO STEM EDUCATION

 Cognizant is establishing a nonprofit foundation to support Science, Technology, Engineering, and Math education.

-The multinational IT company, which has an office in Irving, announced its plans to set up a new nonprofit with a $100 grant last week.
+The multinational IT company, which has an office in Irving, announced its plans to set up a new nonprofit with a $100 million grant last week.

 The official launch of the Cognizant U.S. Foundation will be this spring, and details about how funds will be dispersed have not been released.